Windows CMD Commands: Mastering the Command Prompt

 Note: Learn how to use the echo command in PowerShell.

 The exit command ends the current batch script or the command interpreter session.
-To exit a batch script, add the /b parameter:
+The syntax for the command is:

-Without the /b option, the exit command closes the command interpreter.
+• Without the /b option, the exit command closes the Command Prompt session entirely.

 For example, to compare two sample files, sample_file_1.txt and sample_file_2.txt, run: